 Displaced Tenant Housing Preference Program (DTHP)

-You exercise your DTHP certificate once when you move in - to rent or to buy one unit.
+You exercise your DTHP certificate once to rent or buy City sponsored affordable housing.

-You can claim a DTHP in two ways
+You can claim a DTHP in three ways

 - A Notice of Intent to Withdraw (NOI)